 Having a good survey response rate is crucial to every type of research.
-Whether you want to enhance a splendid customer experience or check the satisfaction level of your company’s employees, the higher the response rate the greater the insight you will get
+Whether you want to enhance a splendid customer experience or check the satisfaction level of your company’s employees, the higher the response rate the greater the insight you will get.

 With this in mind, some of the first questions that may come to mind are: “What is an acceptable response rate in research?
 Which survey response rates can I expect?”